At Foodstuffs South Island, our depositors are investors who are vital to the success of our organisation.

-At Foodstuffs South Island, we let our trading members, staff, and other third parties who have a close association with our organisation (like banks) deposit money with us.
-We don't usually take deposits from the general public.
+At Foodstuffs South Island, our trading members, staff, and other third parties we have a close association with, are able to deposit money with us.
+These At-Call deposits are invested into Foodstuffs South Island Limited and used for day-to-day business operations.

-At-Call Deposits are issued under a registered Product Disclosure Statement (PDS) that helps you understand the terms and conditions.
-The latest registered PDS is dated 8 June 2021.
+At-Call Deposits are issued under the terms of a registered Product Disclosure Statement (PDS).
+The latest registered PDS is dated 4 December 2019.

-Go to the New Zealand Companies Office Disclosure Register for a copy of the PDS and application forms for At-Call Deposits.
+Go to the New Zealand Companies Office Disclosure Register for a copy of the PDS and application form for At-Call Deposits.

 Interest rates on At-Call Deposits